Pressmen's Home, Tennessee: Memorial Chapel

 The Memorial Chapel was built in 1926 as a non-denominational church dedicated to the memory of union members who died in World War I. Later, the chapel's dedication was expanded to include all people who had served in United States and Canadian military service since that time.

 The chapel was designed by architect John Sheridan in the Italianate style and was built of native sandstone.
 It had stained glass windows from Louis Comfort Tiffany and a fresco painting on its ceiling.
 At the time of its construction, it was thought to be the only church owned by a labor union.
 Outside the chapel, in a garden, stood the printing press upon which the design of the union's logo was based.

 George L. Berry, the president of the union and founder of Pressmen's Home, was interred in a mausoleum near the chapel.
 Both the chapel and the mausoleum still stand today, although the Berrys' remains have been relocated to the town cemetery in Rogersville.

 Trade School building

 The Trade School building was built in 1948.
 It was the cornerstone of the educational and training program at Pressman's Home.

 The school housed over $500,000 (the equivalent of more than $5.4 million in 2007) in presses and equipment.
 The school provided training in letterpress, gravure, and offset presses, ink mixing, camera, stripping, platemaking, color separation, and bindery operations.
 All of the equipment was provided to Pressman's Home by the manufacturer on a loan basis.

 This trade school was an attempt by the union to set itself apart from its union competitors.
 Trainees were required to have been in the union for five years; however, many people from the Hawkins County area were allowed to train at the school at no charge without any experience.
+The building burned on November 24th, 2024.